Treatment Effects in Interactive Fixed Effects Models with a Small Number of Time Periods: Consequences of Ignoring Interactive Fixed Effects

 Using similar arguments, we can also quantify the bias from incorrectly imposing a linear trends model when the interactive fixed effects model is correct.
-Let $ATT_{LT}$ denote the expression on the right hand side of \Cref{eqn:lineartrends-att} but allowing for the possibility that the linear trends model in \Cref{eqn:lineartrends} is not correctly specified (as for the DID case above, this allows for the possibility that $ATT_{LT}$ is not equal to the $ATT$).
+Let $ATT^{LT}_{t^*}$ denote the expression on the right hand side of \Cref{eqn:lineartrends-att} but allowing for the possibility that the linear trends model in \Cref{eqn:lineartrends} is not correctly specified (as for the DID case above, this allows for the possibility that $ATT^{LT}_{t^*}$ is not equal to the $ATT_{t^*}$).
 Then,

-where the first equality plugs in the definition of $ATT_{LT}$, the second equality plugs in potential outcomes for observed outcomes and adds and subtracts $E[\Delta^2 Y_t(0) | D=1]$, the third equality cancels the terms involving $ATT$, and the fourth equality plugs in the interactive fixed effects model for untreated potential outcomes.
-This expression demonstrates that there can be large biases from using a linear trends model instead of interactive fixed effects model in two cases.
-First, if $F_t$ is much different from 2, then this implies that the linear trends model is misspecified.
-The second case is when $E[\lambda|D=1]$ is much different from $E[\lambda|D=0]$.
-This would be the case if the mean of the unobserved variable is much different for the treated group relative to the untreated group.
+where the first equality plugs in the definition of $ATT^{LT}_{t^*}$, the second equality plugs in potential outcomes for observed outcomes and adds and subtracts $\E[\Delta^2 Y_{t^*}(0) | D=1]$, the third equality cancels the terms involving $ATT_{t^*}$, and the fourth equality plugs in the interactive fixed effects model for untreated potential outcomes.
+This expression demonstrates that there can be large biases from using a linear trends model instead of interactive fixed effects model in two cases: (i) when $F_{t^*} - F_{t^*-1}$ is much different from $F_{t^*-1} - F_{t^*-2}$, or (ii) when $\E[\lambda|D=1]$ is much different from $\E[\lambda|D=0]$.